njdevengine/ufo-sightings-app/README.md

-# Unit 14 | Assignment - JavaScript and DOM Manipulation
+# U.F.O's (they are out there) - JavaScript and DOM Manipulation

 ## Background